bifurcation/fourq/spec/draft-barnes-cfrg-4q.md

 {{?RFC5246}} without {{?RFC7627}} is such a protocol.

-Implementations MUST ensure that execution of branches and memory addresses accessed does not depend on secret data.
+Implementations MUST ensure that execution of branches and memory addresses accessed do not depend on secret data.
 The time variability introduced by secret-dependent operations have been exploited in the past via timing and cache attacks to break implementations.
 Side-channel analysis is a constantly moving field,